Proposal Guidance from NCFR Sections

 The FH Section promotes the health and well-being of all families and their members through interdisciplinary practice, research, education, and policies related to family health.
 FH members collectively work across disciplines to improve the health and well-being of individuals, families, and communities.
 We view health holistically and on a continuum, encompassing a variety of wellness and disease states.
 We encourage innovative proposal submissions that deepen members’ understanding of strategies to promote health and well-being and lessen health disparities and concepts related to the conference theme.

-This year’s conference theme, Power, Privilege, and Difference: Lived Experiences of Changing Families and Societies, fits well with our section.
-We encourage proposals to consider
+This year’s conference theme, Families at the Nexus of Law and Policy: The Intended and Unintended Consequences of Legislating Families and Relationships, fits well with our section.
+We encourage proposals to consider:

 Topics may include any of the following related to couple and family relationships.
 These topics can be specific to a developmental stage or take a life course perspective: